mattcone/markdown-guide/_content/extended-syntax/availability.md

 ### Availability

 Extended syntax isn't available in all Markdown applications.
 You'll need to check whether or not the lightweight markup language your application is using supports extended syntax.
-If it doesn't, it may still be possible to enable one or more extensions in your Markdown processor.
+If it doesn't, it may still be possible to enable extensions in your Markdown processor.

 #### Lightweight Markup Languages